 On grief . . .

-I have hesitated to write this post because it doesn’t feel like our story – but our lives in Kenya are so intertwined, that often one family’s story becomes another’s. . .
+I have hesitated to write this post because it doesn’t feel like our story – but our lives in Kenya are so intertwined, that often one family’s story becomes a big part of another’s. . .

 When we moved to Kenya, on our second weekend in the country, a family we barely knew asked us to go camping with them in the valley.
 We went, danced the delicate dance of getting to know each other, and began building a friendship that would become a bedrock of our time in Kenya.
 That trip led to many more – camping, the coast, Crete, and nights watching American Ninja Warrior and doing push ups together every time anyone fell in the water.
 But more than that, they were the ones who blended our girls into their family when we left the country.
 Their daughter’s fall on either side of Madeline and feel like they natural stair steps in our family and we move in and out of each others homes with ease.
 Their son is one of David’s good friends and mountain biking buddy whom Adam affectionately calls “my dude.”
 Stacy and Rich have been bedrocks of wisdom and sanity, safe places when everything else seems out of place.